SurajBhari/yt_stats_api/README.md

 `/top` this returns top 10 chatters in the chat in a string format. if you want more you can pass something like `/top/20` to get top 20. this automatically denies the request if you put anything other than a number say for `/top/what` will return immediatly. </br>i have decided top 10 because its nice and doesn't spam the chat.

+`/wordcount/<word>` returns the number of times a message was sent in chat with that "word" in it. case insensitive. not passing word will return immediatly.

 as for NightBot
-you can use </br>`!commands add !stats $(urlfetch http://your_url:5000/stats)` you can use `!commands add !top $(urlfetch http://your_url:5000/top/$(query))`
+you can use </br>`!commands add !stats $(urlfetch http://your_url:5000/stats)` you can use `!commands add !top $(urlfetch http://your_url:5000/top/$(query))` you can use `!commands add !wordcount $(urlfetch http://your_url:5000/wordcount/$(querystring))` </br>
 </br>`!commands add !channelstats $(urlfetch http://your_url:5000/channel)` # try avoiding as mentioned above